Hemil08/marcoproject/README.md

-Marro Responsive Responsive Website Clone
+Marco Responsive Responsive Website Clone

 This is a cloned version of the Marco responsive Responsive website.
 The project aims to replicate the design and functionality of the original Macro website using modern web development technologies.